- Foundations are legally independent organizations that pursue a purpose defined by the founder.

 – charitable foundations

-– private foundations (e.g. family foundations) 2. according to their legal form:
+– private foundations (e.g. family foundations)

-– foundations with legal capacity
+– Foundations with legal capacity

-– foundations without legal capacity (trust foundations) 3. according to their function:
+– Foundations without legal capacity (trust foundations)

 – grant-making foundations

-– operational foundations
+– operating foundations

 – mixed forms